 Drones should be fun, and it’s not just the flight that’s entertaining, sometimes, the drone itself is part of the fun.
 While there’s something amazing about being able to fly, there’s no reason that every drone has to look alike.

 The QS Qcopter QC1 drone eschews a plain and functional appearance for something a bit more spectacular.
 The purpose of this review is to provide a detailed review of the drone and provide potential pilots with useful recommendations.

 QS Qcopter QC1 Drone Main Features & Specs

 The QS Qcopter drone is for people who want something a bit flashier than average.
-One of the major selling points of the product is that it lights up and provides illumination at night – making it one of the few drones that are really easy to fly after the sun sets.
+One of the major selling points of the product is that it lights up and provides illumination at night, making it one of the few drones that are really easy to fly after sunset.
 It’s a nice light show for those who want to wow friends and family with their new toy.

 |15 min||Outdoor||HD||3.7V 1100 mAh LiPo||90 min||1 pound||15 x 4 x 11 inches||137 m|

 - HD Camera;

 - MicroSD card included;